Venice of the East.

 Temples

-There are literally tens of thousands of temples in Bangkok.
-Buddhist temple architecture in Bangkok is glorious.
-Brightly colored tile walls, tall jeweled and golden spires, and fantastic statuary is just the beginning.
+tile walls, tall jeweled and golden spires, and fantastic statuary is

-A Small Fraction of Wat Arun
+A small fraction of Wat Arun

 Ayutthaya outside Bangkok